 However, there are new covert channels arising every now and then for which no countermeasures are known.
 For this reason, it would be beneficial to find some way to apply the ideas of existing countermeasures to such a new covert channel technique, i.e. to determine whether the blue question marks in the following table can be addressed.

 We present the concept of Countermeasure variation (CV).
-Countermeasure variation is the idea of `transforming' a countermeasure that was designed to detect one specific covert channel so that it can also detect other covert channels.
+Without going into details, we can say that countermeasure variation is the idea of `transforming' a given countermeasure that was designed to detect one specific covert channel of a given pattern so that it can also detect other covert channels (of another pattern).
 The core idea is to take a given countermeasure, change the parameters that are inserted into it (e.g. packet sizes instead of inter-arrival times) and adjust some threshold of its output value, and then be able to detect an entirely different covert channel with the transformed countermeasure.
 This would reduce the amount of required code (per covert channel that has to be detected) and the number of fundamentally different countermeasures to be applied in parallel.
 Also would it allow to transform existing countermeasures to upcoming covert channels.

 The first paper to propose countermeasure variation and that exemplifies its feasibility was presented at CECC'18: